AUBioInformatics22/MuscularDogstrophy/4_Variant_Call.md

 #### Statistical analysis

-Compare the resulting statistical analysis and summary of the datasets within your group.
-As before, you should include in your report an in depth summary of your data and comment on various quality aspects of your VCF files.
-You may use screen shots of IGV to show examples of regions where a SNP is considered high quality versus low quality.
+We plan to compare the resulting statistical analysis and summary of the datasets.
+We will include an in depth summary of our data with comments on various quality aspects of our VCF files.
+We plan to use IGV to show examples of regions where a SNP is considered high quality versus low quality.
+Our pipeline has generated a high volume of SNP’s and we are in the process of determining those that are of high quality before isolating the area of interest for our final data analysis.

-While you should likely use all of these tools for each of your individual VCF files, I do not want a long report with each of these summaries.
-Instead, you should choose the approach that best displays the information you want to convey.
-Please only include the highlights and important differences between specific sets of sequences in your group report.

 ### Figures